Leica V-LUX Typ 114 vs Sony A9 II

 Studio photographers will appreciate that the Sony A9 II (unlike the V-LUX Typ 114) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The A9 II is a recent model that features in the current product line-up of Sony.
 In contrast, the V-LUX Typ 114 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the V-LUX Typ 114 was succeeded by the Leica V-LUX 5.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Leica and Sony websites.
+Further information on the features and operation of the V-LUX Typ 114 and A9 II can be found, respectively, in the Leica V-LUX Typ 114 Manual (free pdf) or the online Sony A9 II Manual.

 So what conclusions can be drawn?
 Is there a clear favorite between the Leica V-LUX Typ 114 and the Sony A9 II?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.